stanley-gu/standardsCh/chapter.md

 parameter sweeps and sensitivity analysis.
 You can also use single subject or population data to estimate model parameters.

-Graphical editor for PK/PD and systems biology modeling Ordinary differential equations (ODEs) and stochastic solvers for pharmacokinetic models.
+The graphical editor for PK/PD and systems biology modeling Ordinary differential equations (ODEs) and stochastic solvers for pharmacokinetic models.
 The package includes parameter estimation techniques for single subject and population data, including nonlinear mixed-effects models, sensitivity analysis and parameter sweeps to investigate how parameters affect system dynamics.

 SimBiology lets you represent a model of a biological or a pharmacological mechanism just as you would draw it on a piece of paper.
 Using a reaction